Grokzen/pykwalify/docs/Validation Rules.md

 ## enum

-Value must be one of the specified values.
+Set of possible elements; the value must be a member of this set.

 Currently only exact case matching is implemented.
-If you need complex validation you should use `pattern` (See next section)
+If you need complex validation you should use `pattern`.

 #### Example: